Wind: Causes

-Wind is caused by differences in atmospheric pressure, which are mainly due to temperature difference.
+Wind is caused by differences in atmospheric pressure, which are primarily due to temperature differences.
 When a difference in atmospheric pressure exists, air moves from the higher to the lower pressure area, resulting in winds of various speeds.
 On a rotating planet, air will also be deflected by the Coriolis effect, except exactly on the equator.
 Globally, the two major driving factors of large-scale wind patterns (the atmospheric circulation) are the differential heating between the equator and the poles (difference in absorption of solar energy leading to buoyancy forces) and the rotation of the planet.
 Outside the tropics and aloft from frictional effects of the surface, the large-scale winds tend to approach geostrophic balance.
 Near the Earth's surface, friction causes the wind to be slower than it would be otherwise.
 Surface friction also causes winds to blow more inward into low-pressure areas.

 Winds defined by an equilibrium of physical forces are used in the decomposition and analysis of wind profiles.
 They are useful for simplifying the atmospheric equations of motion and for making qualitative arguments about the horizontal and vertical distribution of horizontal winds.
 The geostrophic wind component is the result of the balance between Coriolis force and pressure gradient force.
 It flows parallel to isobars and approximates the flow above the atmospheric boundary layer in the midlatitudes.
 The thermal wind is the difference in the geostrophic wind between two levels in the atmosphere.
 It exists only in an atmosphere with horizontal temperature gradients.
 The ageostrophic wind component is the difference between actual and geostrophic wind, which is responsible for air "filling up" cyclones over time.
 The gradient wind is similar to the geostrophic wind but also includes centrifugal force (or centripetal acceleration).